isospin43/Insight-DevOps/README.md

 - Once cost and perhaps other metrics are incorperated, a customer application can be used in conjuction with the the monitoring application ( not accessible to the customer ) to optimize the operational cost of running the application.
 This may lead to pricing benefits both for the application provider and the customer using the application.

 - Cost optimization aspect: This would require as mentioned before, batch processing from some pricing history database on a very small subset of services (Ec2,S3 etc) required by the app (I want to make this as simple as possible).
 This batch processing would be done for each cloud.
-Then some automation would provision services across the according to what would be the cheaper option.
+Then some automation would provision services across the clouds according to what would be the cheaper option.
 This felxibility would prevent "vendor lock-in" and minimiize cost.

 - Risk mitigation: disaster recovery (in case one or more services crash) and reduced latency and downtime ( Localizing resources based on geographical separation between different clouds).
 This would raise a specific flag in the monitoring application in which failed assets would be redeployed and rerouted to a functioning cloud.